Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Concluding Remarks

 \section{Concluding Remarks}

 We have derived a second order asymptotic approximation for European options under multiscale stochastic volatility models with fast and slow factors.
 Proof of convergence requires a terminal layer analysis that is developed probabilistically, in contrast to the techniques of matched asymptotic expansions that are more common in fluid mechanics.
 The price approximation is translated to an implied volatility surface approximation which is quadratic in log-moneyness and highly nontrivial in the term structure direction.

-In applying asymptotic approximations, two questions are crucial: how is it calibrated to data, and how can the recovered (partial) information be used.
-Here we have shown that the complicated second order formulas fit the data well across strikes and maturities (Figures \ref{fig:ImpVolFit2006} and \ref{fig:ImpVolFit2010}).
+We have shown that the second order approximation fits the data well across strikes and maturities (Figures \ref{fig:ImpVolFit2006} and \ref{fig:ImpVolFit2010}).
 Moreover, the extracted parameters are small when they should be small in the regime of the asymptotic analysis (Section \ref{datasec}).
-These parameters can then be used to value exotic options such as barrier options, that are characterized by the same PDE but with different boundary conditions, to the same order of accuracy, as discussed in Section \ref{sec:parameters}.

-It remains to investigate {\em stability} of the calibrated parameters over time, that is, to show empirically all but one of the parameters vary like the slow volatility factor, and the remaining one more rapidly.
-This detailed data work is in preparation.